Work with us

 About the school

-The school has about 730 pupils, approximately 90 of whom are members of the preparatory department.
-There are c150 girls in the sixth form.
-Entry is by competitive examination and interview at 7+, 11+ and 16+.
+The school has about 730 pupils, approximately 200 of whom are members of the sixth form.
+Entry is by competitive examination and interview at 11+ and 16+.
 The school has a strong academic tradition, and virtually all girls go on to higher education.
 Approximately 20 per cent of the girls in the senior school are on means-tested bursaries, provided by livery companies, the City of London Corporation, corporate and private donors and the school.
 Achieving academic excellence is an important part of life at City, but so too is the provision of a wealth of co-curricular opportunities, broadening students’ lives with new experiences and challenges.
 A highly supportive system of pastoral care is in place in which understanding, encouraging and inspiring individual pupils is fundamental.
 Our school is cosmopolitan in outlook and the staff and students make the most of all that London has to offer.

 We are committed to an active partnership programme, to an international outlook and to educating students to be the leaders of tomorrow.
 Applicants for teaching posts at City should therefore be enthusiastic about getting to know students and providing guidance appropriate to their individual needs.
 Applicants should also be keen to invest time and energy in co-curricular activities, and to contributing to the strong community spirit which is a prominent feature of the school.
 City’s traditions and location create a unique atmosphere which is vibrant, confident and supportive.
 The student body reflects the diversity of London, and pupils commute into school from all over the Greater London area.